Physics with Astrophysics

 You'll acquire a deeper understanding of highly formalised theories, and how these are powerful tools to solve a diverse range of problems.
 You'll also develop your skills for formal reasoning and fundamental mathematical tools (vector fields in particular), applying these to solve problems in the context of the systems studied in the module and will contribute to the skills set of a physicist for your future career.

-This module builds on the introduction to astronomy you will have learned in earlier stages of your degree.
-You'll enhance your knowledge of astrophysics through the study of the theory, formalism and fundamental principles, developing a rigorous grounding in observational, computational and theoretical aspects of astrophysics.
+Build on the introduction to astronomy taught in earlier stages.
+You will enhance your knowledge of astrophysics through the study of the theory, formalism and fundamental principles, developing a rigorous grounding in observational, computational and theoretical aspects of astrophysics.

-In particular, you'll study topics such as properties of galaxies and stars, the detection of planets outside the solar system, and CCD cameras.
-You will also have the opportunity to take part in observations with the Beacon Observatory, getting hands on in exploring the universe.
+In particular, you will study topics such as properties of galaxies and stars, the detection of planets outside the solar system, and CCD cameras.
+There is the opportunity to take part in observations with the Beacon Observatory.
+This deepening of your knowledge and practical, hands-on experience in astronomy is valuable for you to kick-start a career in the field.

 All modern technologies rely on the use of light in some way or another, which makes understanding light absolutely essential.
 This module provides you with an immersive experience, allowing you to discover fundamental and contemporary concepts that shape our understanding of how light interacts with matter.
 You'll explore the practical applications of optics and photonics in various fields, such as telecommunications, medicine, manufacturing, and computing, giving you experience aligned with a range of potential careers.